adamj09/Java_Labs_2/README.md

-All labs are found here.
+All completed labs for Java 102 are found here.